Copy and paste the following sample content for your own use with schools/LEAS

 For more information about the EDI, visit raisedc.org/ourchildren.

-You, along with teachers serving nearly 5,000 pre-K 4 students across the city, are generating powerful early childhood data.
+You, along with teachers serving more than 5,000 pre-K 4 students across the city, are generating powerful early childhood data.

 The Early Development Instrument (EDI) is a citywide snapshot that measures five early child developmental domains known to be good predictors of future education, health, and social outcomes: social competence, emotional maturity, language and cognitive development, physical health and well-being, and communication skills and general knowledge.
 The EDI is: